Caro, Michigan: History

 In the 1856-57 session of the Michigan Legislature, construction of a road was authorized from Bridgeport in Saginaw County northeast to Forestville in Sanilac County, with a route that would pass through what is now Caro.
 Once the road was cleared, commercial interests began to locate here.
 Melvin Gibbs, who had been keeping a hotel in an old log house, in 1858 put up a new frame building, known as the Gibbs House.
 In 1859, William E. Sherman built another hotel, which he named the Centerville House, based on the location being near the center of the county.
 The name Centerville became associated with the developing community.

 In 1865, Centerville was selected as the county seat.
 A post office named Tuscola Center was established on April 25, 1866.
-To address the confusion caused by the differing names, community leaders met in 1868, and at the suggestion of William, E Sherman selected the name Caro, based on a variant spelling of the Egyptian city of Cairo.
+To address the confusion caused by the differing names, community leaders met in 1868, and at the suggestion of William E. Sherman selected the name Caro, based on a variant spelling of the Egyptian city of Cairo.

 On July 23, 2007, Governor Jennifer Granholm announced Caro as a community chosen by the Michigan State Housing Development Authority (MSHDA) to take part in the Blueprints for Downtowns program.
-Caro will receive a comprehensive, market-driven strategy toward developing an action-oriented downtown that will result in economic growth, job creation and private investments.
+The city would receive a comprehensive, market-driven strategy toward developing an action-oriented downtown that would result in economic growth, job creation and private investments.

 Caro residents voted in favor of changing to the status of a city on November 3, 2009.
 Village President Tom Striffler was elected to the position of mayor.
 Elected to the city council were Mike Henry, Rick Lipan, Joe Greene, Charlotte Kish, Amanda Langmaid, and Richard Pouliot.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.80 sqmi, of which 2.79 sqmi is land and 0.01 sqmi is water.

 Caro is located in central Tuscola County, surrounded by Indianfields Township on its west, south, and east.
-Almer Township surrounds the northern part of the city.
+Almer Township borders the northern part of the city.
 The Caro post office, with ZIP code 48723, also serves nearly all of Indianfields and Almer townships, as well as smaller portions of Wells Township to the east of Indianfields, Dayton Township to the southeast of Indianfields, Fremont Township to the south of Indianfields, Juniata Township to the west of Indianfields, Fairgrove Township to the northwest of Indianfields, Columbia Township, to the north of Almer, Elmwood Township to the northeast of Almer, and Ellington Township to the east of Almer.